MI-BioLab/region-learner/rtabmap/README.md

 rtabmap
 =======

 Modified version of rtabmap.
 Please, refer to the original [rtabmap](https://github.com/introlab/rtabmap) for the installation.
+For our experiments, Ubuntu 18.04 were used, so we recommend using the same environment to avoid problems.

 # Requirements
 In addition to the requirements in the original version, the following requirements must be satisfied: